eCrimeLabs/MISP-PurgeEvents/README.md

 ## Detailed Description
 In various cases it would be useful to expire/purge older events, cleanup blocklist or delete events from a specific organization.

-The MISP-PurgeOldEvent tool can assist in various cleaning operations
+The MISP-PurgeEvent tool can assist in various cleaning operations

 The tool supports exclusions on Organizations from purge, and also Feeds with fixed event will be excluded per default.